 Water, Sanitation and Economy.
 Introduction (Adapted from WHO 2004) All over the world, mainly in developing countries, diseases associated with poor water and sanitation still have considerable public health significance.

 In the year 2003, it was estimated that 4% of the global burden of disease and 1.6 million deaths per year are related to unsafe water supply and sanitation, including lack of hygiene.
 By the end of 2011, still 2.5 billion people were without access to improved sanitation, and 768 million without access to improved drinking water sources.
+While access in Asia and Latin America has improved significantly over the past decades, many countries in Africa are far off track to meet the Millennium Development Goals (WHO/UNICEF 2013).
 Economic impacts of poor sanitation in africa factsheet.
 Economic Aspects of Sanitation in Developing Countries.

 Of these, 100 million have to defecate in the open.
 Our second State of the World’s Toilets report, Overflowing cities, examines urban sanitation around the world – an issue that’s becoming increasingly pressing as two thirds of the global population are expected to live in towns and cities by 2050.
 Nearly all the urban population growth is happening in developing countries, meaning that many are arriving – or being born into – overcrowded and rapidly expanding slums.